 The film will continue to flash back to their time at Arkham at relevant moments, but this is where we leave the past for now: at this moment of potential and discovery where Dr Quinzel is beginning to yearn for a different kind of life, one which only the Joker could provide.

 Now we flash forward to Amanda Waller, ruthless director of the A.R.G.U.S. research facility and the Task Force X program, confronting a ragged and bedraggled Harley Quinn behind bars.
 She’s changed so much from the shy wallflower we saw before – now she’s brazen, bold, and no-holds-barred despite being behind them.
-Amanda is no stranger to these qualities – the main difference between them is that Amanda is on the other side of the bars, and as such, has the composure, coldness and confidence that comes with her superior status – and she has an assignment for her.
+Amanda is no stranger to these qualities – the main difference between the two is which side of the bars they’re on.
+Waller completely embodies composure, coldness and confidence that comes with her superior status – and she has an assignment for Harley.